 In a cohort of 106 patients from Cartiva's pivotal clinical trial followed out to 5.8 years, pain was reduced significantly and functional outcomes improved significantly.

 Cartiva patients return to pre-operative activities faster than fusion patients

 Cartiva demonstrated excellent durability and survivorship.
 Furthermore, patients maintained their great toe motion and were satisfied, with 93% of patients indicating they would undergo the procedure again.

 Dr Jacob Kaplan is a specialist orthopaedic surgeon.
-He focuses on the diagnosis and surgical treatment of disorders of the Knee, Foot & Ankle.
-Dr Kaplan completed his orthopaedic training in NSW and then underwent subspecialty Knee, Foot and Ankle surgery training in Toronto, Canada.
+He focuses on the diagnosis and surgical treatment of disorders of the foot, kneeankle.
+Dr Kaplan completed his orthopaedic training in NSW and then underwent subspecialty foot, knee and ankle surgery training in Toronto, Canada.

-Dr Kaplan performs all types of Knee, Foot & Ankle surgery including minimally invasive forefoot surgery, ankle replacement, knee replacement, sporting injuries, treatment of degenerative and arthritic conditions, deformity correction and fracture treatment.
+Dr Kaplan performs all types of foot, knee and ankle surgery including minimally invasive forefoot surgery, sporting injuries, ankle replacement, robotic knee replacement, treatment of degenerative and arthritic conditions, deformity correction and fracture treatment.